TUBAI-1/VishvaDev-AI/README.md

-# Chanakya Doctor AI - Medical Chatbot
+# VishvaDev AI - Medical Chatbot

 A modern, responsive web application featuring a medical AI chatbot with user authentication and a beautiful medical-themed interface.